 It may be observed in passing that the creation of a permanent institution to concern itself with labour conditions on an international scale was the product of experience which seemed to indicate its need, and not the product of theory.
 Those interested in the improvement of industrial conditions in various countries had more than once found that a desired change in labour conditions was hindered by the possibility that the same industry in some other country might secure a competitive advantage as a result of the change.
 This possibility is always present when the contemplated improvement involves a possible increase in production costs.
 The idea of resorting to joint international action is, therefore, natural in such contingencies.
 That is the train of thought which led to the creation of the International Labour Organisation.
 Its connection with the League of Nations lies in the fact that differences in conditions of labour have been in the past a source of international antagonism.
-We are familiar, for example, with the mingled fear and dislike invoked among the workmen of the United States and Europe by the bugaboo of the competition of the work of the Far East carried on under much poorer conditions.
-How often still, for further example, are the workmen of French, British, Italian, and German export industries contronted with each other's conditions as the chief reason why some desired improvement could not be attained.
-Such is the competitive experience which went to the making of Part XIII of the Peace Treaty.
+We are familiar, for example, with the mingled fear and dislike invoked among the workmen of the United States and Europe by the bugaboo of the competition of the work of the Far East carried on under much poorer conditions. [...]
 By the workman and often by the employer international competition is usually regarded as a force depressing his conditions.

 But the preceding economic reasoning indicates that this view cannot be accepted as an accurate and complete statement of the effects of international competition.
-The general analysis, on the contrary, tended to indicate that international competition and exchange was an important means of increasing the real income of the nations engaged in it; it emphasised the fact that international competition tended to bring it about that the economic energies of each country were turned in the directions that would yield the greatest volume of valuable goods and services. difficulties encountered by countries arising out of changes in the international competitive situation are regarded as only transitional, and incidental to the attainment of a new position of equilibrium by which all countries will benefit.
+The general analysis, on the contrary, tended to indicate that international competition and exchange was an important means of increasing the real income of the nations engaged in it; it emphasised the fact that international competition tended to bring it about that the economic energies of each country were turned in the directions that would yield the greatest volume of valuable goods and services.
+The difficulties encountered by countries arising out of changes in the international competitive situation are regarded as only transitional, and incidental to the attainment of a new position of equilibrium by which all countries will benefit.
 That doctrine, when rigidly stated in the classical texts, further implies that the more advanced standards of the more productive countries cannot in the long run be affected deleteriously by the competition of countries having lower standards - the standard of each resting upon the productive effectiveness of each competing country.